-Thank you to Albert Dudley for providing the correct name for this bridge.
+Thank you to Peter Dudley for providing the correct name for this bridge.
 Catherine Street is a Detroit street that no longer exists today.

 This bridge is one of several remaining historic bridges that cross an old abandoned Grand Trunk Western line called the Dequindre Cut, which was built as a depressed rail line so that not only could grade separation bridges could be built to maintain the flow of vehicular traffic, these grade separations could be built without an approach, reducing land acquisition.
 This was the same concept executed with many of the interstate highways in Detroit, which are depressed freeways.
 The Dequindre Cut was created to deal with the rapid growth that Detroit experienced in the early 20th Century.
 The rail line runs from roughly Mack Avenue to Jefferson Avenue along St. Aubin Street.

 The Antietam Avenue Bridge and the Chestnut Street Bridge were highlighted as specific bridges which were individually eligible for the National Register of Historic Places.
 Visit those pages for historical narratives from the Historic Bridge Inventory.
 Although only these two bridges were highlighted as individually eligible, it was noted that the entire Dequindre Cut formed a potential historic district, and if such a historic district were created, all these surviving bridges would become eligible for the National Register as contributing structures to the historic district.
 Further, the demolition of the Antietam Avenue Bridge means that perhaps one of the other surviving examples found not individually eligible should be re-evaluated for eligibility in light of the increased rarity of surviving examples of these bridges.